esl405/final-project-equity-valuation-esl405/README.md

 If any mistakes were made or any assumptions were changed, the new values may be input into the first window.
 When "Confirm Inputs" is clicked, a new window with the new calculated values will be opened.
 There is no need to re-execute the program from the command prompt.

 ## Recommendation
 If the stock is overvalued, the "premium/discount" will be over 1.0; otherwise, will be less than 1.0

+The recommendation will also be displayed in the output window.

 ## [License](/LICENSE.md)